timlisemer/nixos/README.md

 ### 2. Prepare the Live Environment:

-Since the minimal NixOS environment does not have `git` installed by default, install it with the following command:
+If the minimal NixOS environment does not have `git` installed by default, install it with the following command:

 ```bash
 nix-env -iA nixos.git